lromeraj/romi-theme/README.md

 # Romi Theme

+## Note
+Romi theme **only supports** (by the moment) **Ubuntu 19.04 (Disco Dingo)** Make sure that your gnome-shell version is `3.32`, to see your current version use `$ gnome-shell --version`.

 ## Install
 Romi theme comes with a dynamic installer that will make everything fast and easy.

-### Note
-Romi theme **only supports** (by the moment) **Ubuntu 19.04 (Disco Dingo)** Make sure that your gnome-shell version is `3.32`, to see your current version use `$ gnome-shell --version`.

 ### Steps
 1. Clone the repo